Joe Beneteau

 Meet Joe Beneteau

 “If you’re goin’ through hell, keep on going.
 Don’t slow down.
 If you’re scared, don’t show it.
-You might get out before the devil even knows you’re there.” – Goin’ Through Hell Lyrics, Rodney Atkins
+You might get out before the devil even knows you’re there.”

 “No one should have to navigate cancer alone.”

-While Joe’s journey was personal, he know the relatable feeling of battling through something immense was a universal human experience.
-As a community, we have the power to offer vital support and encouragement that can profoundly impact someone’s well-being.
+While Joe’s journey was personal, he knows the relatable feeling of battling through something immense was a universal human experience.
+He is a father, a brother, a husband, and a man who knows the loneliness that comes with a long highway between you and your support system and the financial burden that tags along, quietly and relentlessly.

 Show Your Support for Joe